drivelling-spinel/tartar/doc/extras.md

 Extras are mods by other authors that Tartar provides first-class support for, and would load in case they are found side by side with TARTAR.EXE, but that are not shipped with Tartar.
+Players do not need any special command line arguments to load these WAD-s, once they have been installed.

 ### FILTERS

 If FILTERS directory is found side by side with TARTAR.EXE it will be scanned for WAD-s, and all WAD-s found will be loaded for the purpose of registering the palettes and color maps defined in them.
-Players can use PAL_NEXT and PAL_PREV console commands to cycle through those paletted while playing the game with arbitrary PWAD-s loaded.
+Players can use PAL_NEXT and PAL_PREV console commands to cycle through those palettes while playing the game with arbitrary PWAD-s loaded.
-The commands can be bound to key shortcuts in Extra Keys submenu of Key Bindings.
+The commands can be bound to key in Extra Keys submenu of Key Bindings.
+By default
-By default \[ and \] are assigned to the commands.
+\[ and \] are assigned to the commands.

 To try palette cycling in action:

 1. Install Tartar.

-2. Download InstaDoom mod, e.g. from idgames.
+2. Download InstaDoom mod, e.g. from from ID Games archive.

 3. From InstaDoom distribution zip, extract FILTERS directory and place that directory (with all its contents) in the same directory as TARTAR.EXE.

-4. Run TARTAR.EXE (without any additional command line arguments) and be on the lookout for a message in the console mentioning the number of loaded filters.
+4. Run TARTAR.EXE as usual (no need for -file command line argument) and be on the lookout for a message in the console mentioning the number of loaded filters.

-5. If in "real" DOS set FILES in CONFIG.SYS to a considerably big values, e.g.
+5. If in "real" DOS set FILES in CONFIG.SYS to a considerably big value, e.g.
    FILES=70

 6. While in game (starting immediately from the title screen) use \[ and \] keys